JasmineElm/JasmineElm.github.io/_posts/2021-01-17-maintaining_a_zettelkasten_using_bash_and_vi.md

          \ 'mru files': 'CtrlPOpenFunc'
          \ }
 ```

-Although I tried the file naming function, I found that my combination of multiple zettelhkasten (One for work, one for study and a general one) meant a function with hardcoded path wasn't workable.
+Although I tried the file naming function, I found that my combination of multiple zettelkasten (One for work, one for study and a general one) meant a function with hardcoded path wasn't workable.
 I decided that a shell function would be easier to maintain across devices.  a simple function to decide what `ZETTEL_DIR` is based on context (is `pwd` in a study/work path) means the card is created in the correct directory.

 ```bash
 # New Zettle card